Save Your Back: How to Lift Heavy Furniture When Moving

 The way you set yourself up to lift will determine how good your form is while you lift.
 Start safe and with a good base of support!
 You want to keep your stance/base wide.
 This will make sure that you’re stable and balanced through you’re entire lift!
 Keep your feet apart with one foot slightly ahead of the other.
 Shoulder-width apart, like with exercising, is a good distance for your feet to be.
 Most people call this the “Karate Stance”!

-What else can you do to start safe?
+What else can you do to start safe and learn how to lift heavy objects?
 There are plenty of ways to protect yourself while lifting (not just your back).
 Wear gloves and thick shoes to make sure your hands and feet are protected.
 You can also use a dolly to assist when you’re moving a couch, a dryer, a dresser, or another excessively heavy object.

 2. Maintain Proper Posture

 Keep your eyes facing forward, your back straight, and don’t slump your shoulders.
 A big mistake that will hurt later is bending or arching your back to adjust the load you’re carrying or to do the lifting.
 You should never be slumped forward or bent at the waist, because this stresses your lower back and spinal discs, and you can easily strain your back and give yourself joint pain, muscle soreness, and even a headache.

 How you hold your object will determine whether you have an easy time lifting or a harder time.
 Carrying your load properly will also ensure better back health at the end of the day!
 Always lift from the bottom of the object or the heaviest part, if you can.
 So, if you’re lifting a heavy box, lift from the bottom.
 Also, carry the box or furniture piece as close to your body as you can, specifically at the waist.
 Both of these tips will help you maintain balance while you’re lifting and moving.
 And remember, don’t ever lift something heavy above your shoulders if it’s heavy!